This post follows on the other on the Sacrifice of Praise and Thanksgiving to complete my thoughts on the Essence of the Office.

 and show ourselves glad in him with psalms.

-The Lord is full of compassion and mercy: O come, let us adore him. [+][-]
+The mercy of the Lord is everlasting: O come, let us adore him. [+][-]

 For the Lord is a great God, *